For many, winter is fall season

 Icy conditions cause falls and broken ankles

 With the hectic pace of life, serious injuries from ice-related falls inevitably occur.
-Littleton foot and ankle surgeons Dr. Keith Naftulin and Dr. Adam Toren says falls on icy surfaces are a major cause of ankle sprains and fractures, and it’s critical to seek prompt treatment to prevent further damage that can prolong recovery.
+Littleton foot and ankle surgeons Dr. Keith Naftulin says falls on icy surfaces are a major cause of ankle sprains and fractures, and it’s critical to seek prompt treatment to prevent further damage that can prolong recovery.

 Dr. Naftulin, DPM says the ankle joint is vulnerable to serious injury from hard falls on ice.
 “Ice accelerates the fall and often causes more severe trauma because the foot can go in any direction after slipping,” he says.

-Dr. Naftulin and Dr. Adam Toren are members of the American College of Foot and Ankle Surgeons (ACFAS) with offices in Littleton, Colorado.
+Dr. Naftulin is a member of the American College of Foot and Ankle Surgeons (ACFAS) with offices in Littleton, Colorado.
 They add that in cases of less severe fractures and sprains, it’s possible to walk and mistakenly believe the injury doesn’t require medical treatment.
-“Never assume the ability to walk means your ankle isn’t broken or badly sprained,” Dr. Toren says.
+“Never assume the ability to walk means your ankle isn’t broken or badly sprained,” Dr. Naftulin says.
 “Putting weight on the injured joint can worsen the problem and lead to chronic instability, joint pain and arthritis later in life.”Some people may fracture and sprain an ankle at the same time, and a bad sprain can mask the fracture.

 “It’s best to have an injured ankle evaluated as soon as possible for proper diagnosis and treatment,” says Naftulin.
 “If you can’t see a foot and ankle surgeon or visit the emergency room right away, follow the RICE technique – Rest, Ice, Compression and Elevation – until medical care is available.”According to the ACFAS consumer Web site, FootHealthFacts.org, even though symptoms of ankle sprains and fractures are similar, fractures are associated with: